Language | DE de_DEEL el

 If you plan to rent a car or have your own, it’s easy to explore the vast sandy beaches of the nearby west and southern coasts.
 More on the page about the Best Corfu beaches

-The marina at Benitses Harbour is a welcoming haven for sailors and yachtsmen, featuring essential amenities such as mooring, fuel stations, and provisions, making it a convenient stop for those cruising the Ionian Islands by boat.
+The marina at Benitses Harbor is a welcoming hub for sailors and yachting enthusiasts, offering mooring, fuel, and essential provisions.
+Its location makes it an ideal starting point for exploring the Ionian Islands by boat.

 Daily Cruises to the Greek mainland